lizzymcc/startup/notes.md

 I should look at the project requirements again i think

 ok so the first specification says it *can* be "realtime data that your service is generatiing" so I can probably do soemthing with the sunset api. thank heavens.

+Also if I have time I should really try and mkae the database endpoints more secure bc they're kinda.
+Not. right now. but websocket stuff first.